p4ali/Notes/js/frameworks.md

 Service are singletons which can be injected to Angular assets.
 ### Controllers
 Controller is linked to view, and monitor the changes of the view part.

+## Backbone
+Backbone is a light-weight MVC framework.
+It depends on underscore.js/jquery.
+Easy to learn.